LazyLyrics/carter-js/README.md

 **interaction**: A `CarterInteraction` object.

 This entire array is accessible in full, and is ordered with the most recent interaction at the front of the array.
 For convenience, you can also invoke `Carter.latest()` which will return the most recent interaction.

+For more information and full documentation on `carter-js`'s see the [GitBook Docs](https://lazylyrics.gitbook.io/carter-js/).